 Vulnerable Populations

-Students can apply to research honors this does not need to be an active link at the time of admission to Penn Dental Medicine or the midpoint of their first or second years.
+Students can apply to research honors at the time of admission to Penn Dental Medicine or the midpoint of their first or second years.
 Students must have a 3.5 science GPA to apply prior to matriculation as a first year student.
 Within the research honors program, students must identify a faculty mentor and plan, implement, and execute a hypothesis-driven research project over a one- or two-year period.
 In addition to their individually developed projects, all honors scholars participate in Research Day during which they must present a poster.
 In addition, they are required to write a Research honors thesis.

 Director: Kathleen Boesze-Battaglia, PhD battagli@upenn.edu